Developer Guidelines

 documentation

-3.3 Fullscreen and ifram
+3.3 Fullscreen and iframe

 Fullscreen and iframe modes should avoid any cuts or malfunctions, and the game should

 offer responsive resizing to adapt to different screen sizes.
-The game must adapt
+The game must adapt seamlessly

-recommend using the standard iframe dimensions of 800 (width) x 600 (length).
+standard iframe dimensions of 800 (width) x 600 (length).

 Please avoid the use of the Unity WebGL logo accompanied by a fullscreen option.
 This can